Bank Better, Live Better

 Don’t worry if you don’t seem to be saving enough.
 Over time, saving small amounts can add up to much bigger ones.

 Tip: Open a tax-free savings account to boost your retirement funding.
-You’ll earn from 4.75% from the first rand and there’s no minimum monthly amount you need to save.
+You’ll earn interest from the first rand and there’s no minimum monthly amount you need to save.

 6. Follow up regularly